 – References act as proof of the candidate’s expertise and responsibility.

 You should also ask questions that can outline the scope of a candidate’s professional knowledge, their ability to work in a team, solve problems, or use different approaches to project execution, etc. And don’t forget to prepare a test assignment that will help you to estimate the coding skills of the candidate.

 There are several ways you can hire Polish developers.
 Let’s have a look at 3 prevalent options to identify the best one.

-3. Find a reliable recruitment service provider
+1. Find a reliable recruitment service provider (such as Alcor)

 If you want to get a dedicated development team in Poland, your ideal option is to find a recruitment service provider.
 In this way you’ll choose specialists with the expertise and skillsets that you need.
 You’ll also be able to secure your IP and retain full control over expenses and software development in Poland.
 Apart from that, the recruitment service provider can take over some of the back-office operations, to ensure the smooth functioning of your offshore team.